In this room we care for children aged 6 months to around 2 years old. Have a look around Buttercup Room in this short video:

-The Buttercup Room team is made up of experienced practitioners and an assistant and is led by our Baby Specialist Lead Practitioner.
-As in all of our areas we ensure that there is consistency of staff, this is particularly important in this area to make sure that younger children make safe and secure relationships with those who care for them.
+The Buttercup Room team is made up of experienced practitioners and an assistant, and is led by our Baby Specialist Lead Practitioner.
+We place particular emphasis on ensuring there is consistency of staff, so that younger children can build safe and secure relationships.
 There are never more than 15 children in this area at any one time and a strict ratio of 1 adult to 3 children is adhered to at all times.

 Buttercup Room has a separate area, decorated with white fairy lights, where the babies can drift off to sleep whilst listening to soft classical music.
 Each child has their own sheets and blanket and the children are checked regularly whilst they sleep.

-Within spontaneous play, the children have the opportunity to wander inside and out to our ‘Sensory Garden’.
-The garden, completed in the summer of 2013, was designed after capturing the interests and schemas of the children currently using our setting and by consulting our families and wider community to share their memories or outdoor play when they were younger.
+Within spontaneous play, the children have the opportunity to wander inside and out to our Sensory Garden.
+The garden, completed in the summer of 2013, was designed after capturing the interests and schemas of the children using our setting and by consulting our families and wider community to share their memories or outdoor play when they were younger.
 The garden offers opportunities for the children to develop their confidence, determination and independence in trying new challenges as well as developing their gross motor and fine motor skills.
-We provide the children with wetsuits enabling them to experience all weathers.
+We provide the children with waterproofs enabling them to experience all weathers.

-- “The sand is tickling my toes because I hide them like this.
-It’s funny isn’t it mummy”.
+“The sand is tickling my toes because I hide them like this.
+It’s funny isn’t it, mummy?”.

 “I done playing in the new garden.
 I like it”.

-- “it was fun.
+“It was fun.
 I play the water down.”

-- “Its amazing cause there was sand, rocks and water in there.
+“It’s amazing cause there was sand, rocks and water in there.
 I played in the sand and pretend it was food for the crocodile.
 I played in the water”.